 This course is designed for middle grades science teacher candidates with the primary focus on grades 4-8 curriculum and teaching strategies based on state and national standards.
 Lesson planning with assessment is included.
 Field experience with observation, planning and teaching lessons, and reflection is required.
-Availability: On demand
+Credit Hours: 4 Prerequisite: EDU 303 and 314